Vonage/oss-ci-integration/README.md

 Github action for CI integration.

-How to use the action:
+How to use the action in an organization:
 1. Create a repository with all your config files in the following format: repoName/ProductName/ProjectName/wss-generated-file-CI.config